joyent/conch-api/docs/modules/Conch::Controller::Device.md

-**Note:** The results of this endpoint can be cached, but since the checksum is based only on the device's last updated time, and not on any other components associated with it (disks, network interfaces, location etc) it is only suitable for using to determine if a subsequent device report has been submitted for this device.
-Updates to the device through other means may not be reflected in the checksum.
+**Note:** The results of this endpoint can be cached, but since the checksum is based only on the device's last updated time, and not on any other components associated with it (disks, network interfaces, location etc) it is only suitable for using to determine if a subsequent device report has been submitted for this device (or columns directly on the device have been updated).
+Updates to the device through other means (such as changing its location) may not be reflected in the checksum.

 ## lookup\_by\_other\_attribute